AustinCGomez/SPFM-Simple-Python-File-Mover-/README.md

 ## Contributing

 We welcome contributions to SPFM!
 If you have a bug fix or feature request, please open an issue on GitHub or submit a pull request.
+You will be added to our list of contributors shown before for any fix that you submit!

+Our contributors so far:
+* Austin Gomez(austinprog)
+* OpenAI - ChatGPT

 ## License